Pairs of Clark Unitary Operators on the Bidisk and their Taylor Joint Spectra: Clark Unitary Operators

-\begin{rem*} It is worth noting that if $\phi$ is a rational inner function that both depends on $z_1$ and $z_2$ and does not have a factor of $z_1$, then we can apply Proposition \ref{prop:ptheta} to $\phi$ for all of its generic $\alpha \in \mathbb{T}.$ In particular, as discussed in Corollary \ref{cor:RIFUalpha} and its proof, $J_\alpha$ is surjective and $\frac{1}{1- \bar{\alpha} \phi(0, z_2)}$ is bounded.
-For a more specific (and simpler) example of a $U_\alpha^1$ requiring $P_\phi$, see Subsection \ref{ex:Bp}. \end{rem*}
+\begin{rem} It is worth noting that if $\phi$ is a rational inner function that both depends on $z_1$ and $z_2$ and does not have a factor of $z_1$, then we can apply Proposition \ref{prop:ptheta} (and Theorem \ref{thm:perturbissmall} below) to $\phi$ for all of its generic $\alpha \in \mathbb{T}.$ In particular, as discussed in Corollary \ref{cor:RIFUalpha} and its proof, $J_\alpha$ is surjective and $\frac{1}{1- \bar{\alpha} \phi(0, z_2)}$ is bounded and hence in $H^2_2$.
+For more details about an example of a $U_\alpha^1$ requiring $P_\phi$, see Subsection \ref{ex:Bp}. \end{rem}

+While the perturbations needed to complete a compressed shift $S_1^{\phi}$ to a unitary are often infinite-rank operators, they are not too large in the following sense.